-- High sodium & low salts can severely limit water flow!!! - Gypsum (CaSO4) can increase the flow of water through sodic soil - Higher gypsum rates did increase the water flow - Locally produced gypsum works well to increase water flow - Lime (CaCO3)did not increase water flow in sodic soil - If there are sodic areas in fields to be tiles, they need to be tested for % sodium and salts (e.c.) in 12" increments to see if they need amendment like gypsum. - Soils with salts less than 2.0 and Na% greater than 5% can have reduced water flow even though they are not defined as sodic soils.
+- High sodium & low salts can severely limit water flow!!! - Gypsum (CaSO4) can increase the flow of water through sodic soil right away (increases e.c.!!) - Higher gypsum rates did increase the water flow a little - Locally produced flue gas gypsum from ND power plant scrubber works well to increase water flow - Lime (CaCO3)did not increase water flow in sodic soil - If there are sodic areas in fields to be tiled, they need to be tested for % sodium and salts (e.c.) in 12" increments to see if they need amendment like gypsum. - Water flow in soils with salts less than 2.0 and Na% greater than 5% can have reduced water flow even though they are not defined as sodic soils.